 Cervical cancer is preventable with regular cervical screening.
 The Cervical Screening Test is more accurate at detecting HPV.
 By detecting a HPV infection early, it allows your doctor to monitor the infection and intervene if there are any changes to cells in your cervix.

 There is no treatment for HPV.
 In most cases the immune system will clear HPV from the body naturally over time.
 Most people with a HPV infection have no symptoms and will never know they have it.

 If your body does not clear a HPV infection, it can cause changes to cells in your cervix, which in rare cases can develop into cervical cancer.
 If HPV and cervical cell changes are found on your Cervical Screening Test, your doctor will advise you about further testing and treatment.

 Some types of HPV can cause genital warts and your doctor can suggest treatment options.
 Kent sees his private patients in Epworth Freemasons in East Melbourne.
-He also consults in Heidelberg, Box Hill and Werribee.
+He also consults in Box Hill and Werribee.

 Please click here for Dr Kuswanto’s presentation to GP on the New National Cervical Screening Program.

 Link to RANZCOG Patient Information on Cervical Screening in Australia.